scottprahl/pySmithPlot/README.md

-pySmithPlot
+pysmithchart
 ===========

-This is a fork of **pySmithPlot** that works with matplotlib versions greater than 3.4.
+This is a fork of **pysmithplot** that works with matplotlib versions greater than 3.6.

-**pySmithPlot** is a matplotlib extension providing a projection class for creating high quality Smith Charts with Python.
+**pysmithchart** is a matplotlib extension providing a projection class for creating high quality Smith Charts with Python.
 The generated plots blend seamless into matplotlib's style and support almost the full range of customization options.

 This Library allows the fully automatic generation of Smith Charts with various customizable parameters and well selected default values.
 It also provides the following modifications and extensions: